|

 Alcohol and drug hotline extends beyond

-The Washington State Alcohol and
+the phone lineBy Ann Forbes The Washington State Alcohol and

 Drug Hotline (ADHL) started as a bare-bones operation called